linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Statement Analysis/Financial Ratio Analysis.md

 These ratios do not provide information on:

 - Whether this return is due to the profit margins (that is, due to costs and revenues) or to how efficiently Fictitious uses its assets.
 - The return shareholders earn on their actual investment in the firm, that is, what shareholders earn relative to their actual investment, not the book value of their investment.
-For example,  $100 may be invested in the stock, but its value according to the balance sheet may be greater than or, more likely, less than$ 100.
+For example,  \$100 may be invested in the stock, but its value according to the balance sheet may be greater than or, more likely, less than\$ 100.

 # DuPont System